alexandrainst/node-red-contrib-chunks-to-lines/README.md

 Likewise, this node detects upstream nodes using the same back-pressure convention, and automatically sends ticks when its internal buffer is getting low, to ask for the next chunk of data.
 This is done for instance with the [node-red-contrib-ui-upload](https://github.com/alexandrainst/node-red-contrib-ui-upload) widget.

-As a side node, several instances of this node can be chained to test this mechanism.
+As a side note, several instances of this node can be chained to test this mechanism.

 ## Credits
 License: [Apache 2.0](LICENSE.md), 2020.